-People use heroin by injection, smoking or snorting.
-Regardless of how the drug use occurs, it requires preparation.
-For example, to smoke heroin you need a pipe, such as a glass pipe.
-Snorting requires a tube, often made of glass, metal, rolled dollar bills or a straw.
+People use heroin by injection, smoking, or snorting.
+Regardless of how drug use occurs, it requires preparation.
+For example, to smoke heroin, you need a pipe, such as a glass pipe.
+Snorting requires a tube, often made of glass, metal, rolled dollar bills, or a straw.
 As an alternative to a tube, some people scoop heroin powder with a house or car key, then snort it from the tip of the key.
-Injecting heroin requires syringes, spoons or metal bottle caps in which to heat the drug to liquid form, and something to constrict blood flow while injecting.
-Many people use belts, bandanas, scarves, rubber tubing or other materials to “tie off” their arm, leg or other area where they inject.
+Injecting heroin requires syringes, spoons, or metal bottle caps in which to heat the drug to liquid form and something to constrict blood flow while injecting.
+Many people use belts, bandanas, scarves, rubber tubing, or other materials to “tie off” their arm, leg, or other areas where they inject.

-In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides the help you or your loved one need after heroin addiction.
-Serenity House Detox offers many services as part of supervised, safe heroin or opiate detox, including:
+In Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery provides the help you or your loved one need after heroin addiction.
+Serenity House Detox & Recovery offers many services as part of supervised, safe heroin or opiate detox, including:

 - Individual therapy